 We are aware of and accept that by copying only parts of an ontology there is the risk that inferences drawn may be incomplete or incorrect.

 Correct inference using the external classes is guaranteed if the full ontologies are imported.
 We expect to provide an option in the OBI distribution that replaces import of these individual classes with a set of import statements generated by extracting the ontology URIs mentioned in external.owl.
-Other import options are possible, for instance using software that extracts a module [8] of the external ontology.semantics.

-Currently, and in the case of the NCBI taxonomy, we are, however, guaranteed to obtain the desired upper module, as it currently uses only subclass relations and we are retrieving all superclasses of each of the classes we import.Releasing OBI
+Other import options are possible, for instance using software that extracts a module [8] of the external ontology.
+However, for modular extraction to be effective for our uses the external ontology needs to be structured in a way that is compatible with OBIs upper ontology, and that the logical axioms are accurate.
+This isn’t always the case at the current stage of development of some of the ontologies we use.
+For example, importing the root class of CARO within OBI was not desired, as its definition covers multiple classes in OBI that we did not consider useful to unite.
+In addition, although software that extracts "modules" are available, most are only in early stages of development.

+When making assetions about an imported class, we attempt, at a minimum, to not make false statements.
+Given this, the use of modules in the future will only increase the breadth of reasoning that can be done.

+A consideration using this approach is the status of OBI assertions made on external terms.
+In adding axioms such as the subclass axiom when placing the external term into OBI, the aim is to only assert true statements about the terms.
+We anticipate that some of these statements may migrate to the source ontologies at some point in the future, a fruit of the collaborative nature of OBO Foundry ontology development.

+Releasing OBI

 We required a mechanism that would allow the release of a public version of OBI on a monthly basis.
 Such a process allows users to acquire a traceable version of the ontology that can act as a stable reference point, and is analogous to a process commonly used in software development.